Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$

-Before diving into the detailed calculations, we first outline a rationale for the existence of the electronic and lattice instabilities in \LNO{}.
+Before diving into the detailed calculations, we outline a rationale for the existence of the electronic and lattice instabilities in \LNO{}.
 The nominal Ni oxidation state in \LNO{} is $2.5+$, which can be viewed as a mixed valence state of $2+$ ($3d^8$) and $3+$ ($3d^7$).
 Trivalent Ni is relatively rare in oxides and is expected to have a small or negative charge-transfer energy in the Zaanen-Sawatzky-Allen classification scheme~\cite{ZSA}.
-Within this regime, the local configuration of the Ni$^{3+}$ ion approaches $3d^8$, where the additional electron is compensated by a hole on the oxygen ligands surrounding Ni.
+Within this regime, the local configuration of the Ni$^{3+}$ ion approaches $3d^8$, where the additional electron is compensated by a hole on the surrounding oxygen ligands.
 The formal $3d^7$ configuration is then better represented by $3d^8\Lh$, where $\Lh$ denotes a ligand hole.
 Such a self-doping mechanism has been identified as crucial for understanding the electronic and magnetic properties of high valence cuprates~\cite{Mizokawa1991} and nickelates~\cite{Park2012,Johnston2014,Green2016,Lu2018}.
-Applying the same reasoning to the case of \LNO{}, in a simplified picture, one expects that on average each NiO$_6$ octahedron accommodates half a ligand hole, and the ground state projected onto a single octahedron has equal weights of $3d^8$ and $3d^8\Lh$ configurations.
-Such a dynamical valence fluctuation may couple to lattice distortions via electron-phonon coupling, resulting in short-range charge density fluctuations that could freeze into charge order and lattice symmetry breaking at low temperatures~\cite{Goto2003}.
+In the case of \LNO{}, in a simplified picture, it is expected that on average each NiO$_6$ octahedron accommodates half a ligand hole, with ground state comprising primarily $3d^8$, $3d^8\Lh$ and $3d^7$ configurations.
+Such a dynamical valence fluctuation may couple to lattice distortions via electron-phonon coupling, resulting in charge order and lattice symmetry breaking at low temperatures~\cite{Goto2003}.

-\emph{Charge instability in a two-cluster model.} To explore the possibility of charge instability in \LNO{}, we construct a minimal model comprising two interconnected NiO$_6$ octahedra, each representing a sublattice site in a lattice with the simplest rocksalt-type distortion.
-Similar models have been successfully employed in previous studies examining the charge and spin states in perovskite nickelates~\cite{Johnston2014,Green2016,Lu2018}.
-The model Hamiltonian is given as
+\emph{Charge instability in a two-cluster model.} To explore the charge instability in \LNO{}, we construct a minimal model comprising two interconnected NiO$_6$ octahedra, each representing a sublattice site in a lattice with the simplest rocksalt-type distortion.
+Similar models have previously successfully examined charge and spin states in perovskite nickelates~\cite{Johnston2014,Green2016,Lu2018}.
+The Hamiltonian is given as